 Galeo has, in addition, filed two criminal complaints against a director and a former director of Mt.
 Labo for their alleged violation of the Philippine Corporation Code.
-The respondents continue to fight the charges.
+The respondents continue to defend the charges which they believe are without foundation.